nextcloud/documentation/developer_manual/app/database.rst

 Types
 -----
-The following properties should be annotated by types, to not only assure that the types are converted correctly for storing them in the database (e.g. PHP casts false to the empty string which fails on postgres) but also for casting them when they are retrieved from the database.
+The following properties should be annotated by types, to not only assure that the types are converted correctly for storing them in the database (e.g. PHP casts false to the empty string which fails on PostgreSQL) but also for casting them when they are retrieved from the database.

 The following types can be added for a field: